CREW MEMBER PROFILE |

 |

-Frederick Henry Gage was born 5 (or 9) June1922 in Rye, Sussex, youngest son of Engineer Commander Henry Frederick Gage, RN, and Dorothy Nelly Wood.
-He had two older brothers: Frederick John Noel (1918-1943 k. in N Africa) and Charles Franklin (1920 - 1999.
+Frederick Henry Gage was born 5 (or possibly 9) June 1922 in Rye, Sussex, youngest son of Engineer Commander Henry Frederick Gage, RN, and Dorothy Nelly Wood.
+He had two older brothers: Frederick John Noel (1918-1943 k. in N Africa) and Charles Franklin (1920 - 1999).
 He attended Portsmouth Grammar School and in September 1939 is shown as residing at Pies Hotel, Sea Road, Bournemouth, Dorset.
 He was probably evacuated here as he was still at school and PGS moved out of Portsmouth at that time.
 His family were living at 48 Carmarthen Avenue, East Cosham, Portsmouth, Hampshire in September 1939.
-Frank was killed on air operations over Keith Gould |
+Frank was killed on air operations over Frankfurt, Germany in December 1943. |

 |